-Currently, Dr. Dache-Gerbino is a Co-Principal Investigator on a research study titled “Teaching from the Margins: Mapping Ferguson’s Community Cultural Wealth as Public Education.”
-This study seeks to intersect critical geography and media discourse as public education to provide insight into community resistance after the killing of Michael Brown.
+Dr. Dache-Gerbino is currently a Co-Principal Investigator on a research study titled “Teaching from the Margins: Mapping Ferguson’s Community Cultural Wealth as Public Education.”
+A study intersecting critical geographies of education and media discourse to provide insight into community and student resistance after the killing of Michael Brown.